smith-nathanh/autoSWE/plan.md

 4. Acceptance Testing
 5. Unit Testing

 ### Control flow

 We use langgraph to manage the control flow of the system.
 Decision nodes make decisions based on hard-coded rules or an LLM can be used to make the decision.
 They are prefixed with "approve_".
+They have conditional edges to route the flow of the system.

 ![alt text](images/swegraph.png)

+In the graph `state` we accumulate "documents" produced by each node in the graph these are our final artifacts/outputs.

 ## Logging